-Carney masks ready, Bank of England staff set for first strike in 50 years
+Bank of England staff begin first strike in 50 years

 Unite said if the BoE fails to resolve the pay dispute, it would consult its members at the Bank in departments other than just maintenance and security on further action.

-Reporting by Andy Bruce; Editing by Hugh Lawson
+Reporting by Andy Bruce and Fanny Potkin